 And if they don’t require any drilling, well, that’s just a double win for you.

 Make your mini fridge more functional with this drawer stand

-The steel frame can support up to 110 lbs which should be enough for a standard mini fridge.
-Additionally, it has sturdy wheels that allow you to roll the fridge away at any time.
-It also has two drawers you can fill with snacks, cups, cutlery, plates, and anything else you might need on snacky dorm adventures.
-Also, you don’t need any tools to assemble it which is a definite plus in my book.
+The steel frame can support up to 200 lbs which should be enough for a standard mini-fridge.
+Additionally, it has sturdy wheels that allow you to roll it away at any time.
+It also has two shelves you can use to store snacks, cups, cutlery, plates, and anything else you might need on snacky dorm adventures.
+Also, you can easily assemble it which is a definite plus in my book.

-Figures that one of the most exciting dorm room storage ideas involves the words “fridge” and “snacks”, huh?
+Figures that one of the most exciting dorm room storage ideas involves the word “snacks”, huh?

 Organize your belongings with this rolling IKEA tray

 IKEA’s Raskog rolling cart is the prime example of multi-purpose furniture.
 With great capacity and portability, it’s a must-have on any “dorm room space saving ideas” list.
 Organize your books, makeup, kitchen, or art supplies and have them within arm’s reach.
 You can fill it up with anything that doesn’t belong anywhere else.

 Wyświetl ten post na Instagramie.

 Available in 3 colors you can match it to your decor.
 And be sure that after the college’s done, it will be just as useful in your first apartment.

 Add a bit of extra to your bed with this space saver headboard